Travel guide for the UK

 - Form of government: Constitutional Monarchy

-In Britain cars drive on the left side of the road, people are polite, whilst also having a darker sense of humor and dinner is named 'tea'.
-All of these features make them such a unique people.
-Excentricity, exciting nightlife events, live-music and pubs are only a few of the reasons for why a visit to the British islands definitely pays off.
+In Britain cars drive on the left side of the road, people are polite, have a darker sense of humor and dinner is named 'tea'.
+Exciting nightlife events, live-music and pubs are a few of the reasons why a visit to the British islands definitely pays off.
 Great Britain is also known to set global and especially European trends as well as offering an endless range of cultural treasures.

 General information about England

 The UK is made up of a group of islands in the north of Europe and covers a surface of 243.610 square kilometers.
-It is made up of the main island of Great Britain its neighboring island of Ireland.
 There are also around 800 smaller islands around the main island of the UK, the most famous ones being Shetland, Orkney and the Isle of Wight.
-The only border that you will find on the mainland of the UK is the divide between the island of Ireland and the republic of Ireland, because only Northern Ireland is a part of the United Kingdom.
-The length of the border between the two parts of Ireland is approximately 360 kilometers.
+The only border that you will find on the mainland of the UK is between Northern Ireland and the republic of Ireland, because only Northern Ireland is a part of the United Kingdom.

 Great Britain is part of the Western European Time zone.
 This is commonly referred to as the Greenwich Mean Time (GMT).